ENGIE Solutions improves monitoring

 About ENGIE Solutions

 ENGIE Solutions is a global reference in low-carbon energy and services.
-Our purpose (“raison d’être”) is to act to accelerate the transition towards a carbon-neutral world, through reduced energy consumption and more environmentally-friendly solutions, reconciling economic performance with a positive impact on people and the planet.
+Our purpose (“raison d’être”) is to act to accelerate the transition towards a carbon-neutral world, through reduced energy consumption and more environmental-friendly solutions, reconciling economic performance with a positive impact on people and the planet.
 We rely on our key businesses (gas, renewable energy, services) to offer competitive solutions to our customers.
 With our 170,000 employees, our customers, partners and stakeholders, we are a community of Imaginative Builders, committed every day to more harmonious progress.

 Turnover in 2019: 60.1 billion Euros.
 The Group is listed on the Paris and Brussels stock exchanges (ENGI) and is represented in the main financial indices (CAC 40, DJ Euro Stoxx50, Euronext 100, FTSE Eurotop100, MSCI Europe) and non-financial indices (DJSI World, DJSI Europe and Euronext VigeoEiris-World 120, Eurozone 120, Europe 120, France 20, CAC 40 Governance).